stuburger/yafl/packages/docs/docs/validation.md

 There is a lot to unpack here so lets go through it bit by bit.
 Firstly, notice that there is no `validate` function on the `TextInput` anymore.
 All validation is now done using Yup.
 We are effectively opting out of Yafl's internal implementation for form validation and we've replaced it entirely with something else.

-Next, notice that there is a new Form prop in play and is curiously named `branchValues`. `branchValues` represents one of two possible mechanisms with which Yafl can distribute or "deliver" values to your fields.
+Next, notice that there is a new Form prop in play and is curiously named `branchValues`. `branchValues` is one of two possible mechanisms with which Yafl can distribute or "deliver" values to your fields.
 You can read more about the `branchValues` prop and its corresponding hook, `useBranchValues` [here](./usebranchvalues) and [here](./form#branchvalues).
 But in a nutshell, `branchValues` will intelligently split an object's values and distribute them to the fields with the paths that match the locations of the values of the object supplied.

 The rest is really just implementation detail - the new `validate()` function is simply there to run our `formValue` through Yup and then transform these errors into a format that enables delivery to your fields.